 Mid-early Siberian plum intended mainly for northern growing areas with cold winters and unsettled spring weather.
 Valuable for its fruit quality, adaptability, high frost resistance, universal use and good resistance to fungal diseases.
 An interspecific hybrid of Japanese plum (Prunus salicina) and Siberian plum (Prunus × rossica Erem.).

 Crossing: Japanese plum Gigant x unknown Russian plum, breeder G.V.
 Yeremin, A.A.
 Sedin, OSS VNIIR N.I.
 Vavilov, Crimea.
 Registered in the Russian variety register in 2002

 Vigour: mweak, canopy flat-spherical, moderately dense

 Fruit: medium-sized, weight 35 g and more, round, peel red-violet with a thick wax coating.
-Ripe fruits can hang on the tree for a longer time, do not fall off.
+Even after ripening, the fruits can hang on the tree for a long time, they remain firm and do not fall off.
 They are not damaged during handling.
 Fruits are well transportable and have long shelf life.
-Storage at 0°C for up to 3 months.
+Storage at 0°C for up to 3 months is possible.
 Suitable for both fresh consumption and processing into high quality products, including dried and frozen fruits

 Pulp: yellow, red on the peel, very dense, firm, not very juicy, freestone

 Taste: excellent, harmoniously sweet and sour

 Yeald: high, stable and regular, early yield onset